 The Insurance Reserve Account was established by the City to fund insurance deductibles in the event of loss(es) covered by the City's insurance policies then in effect.
 The target minimum balance in the Insurance Reserve is \$350,000.
-The reserve balance at the end of FY 2014 was \$737,543.
-In an effort to reduce insurance premiums, the City approved raising the minimum reserve balance to \$750,000 in 2014.
-The new minimum balance will be in force in FY 2016; achieved by the accumulation of interest earnings and a \$10,000 appropriation.
+The reserve balance at the end of FY 2016 was \$753,515.
+To reduce insurance premiums, the City approved raising the minimum reserve balance to \$750,000 in 2014.
+The new minimum balance was in forced in FY 2016; achieved by the accumulation of interest earnings and a \$10,000 appropriation.